parkerpayne/vcf-search/README.md

 ## Compilation and Execution

 `vcf-search` is a 100% Python tool.
 It can be compiled into an executable for easy distribution.
-Follow the steps below:
+Ensure all necessary packages are installed, then follow the steps below:

 ```bash
 # Install dependencies